jessjave/Package-Delivery-System/README.md

 •   There is up to one special note associated with a package.

 •   The delivery address for package #9, Third District Juvenile Court, is wrong and will be corrected at 10:20 a.m.
-WGUPS is aware that the address is incorrect and will be updated at 10:20 a.m.
+UPS is aware that the address is incorrect and will be updated at 10:20 a.m.
 However, WGUPS does not know the correct address (410 S State St., Salt Lake City, UT 84111) until 10:20 a.m.

 •   The distances provided in the WGUPS Distance Table are equal regardless of the direction traveled.